inLabFIB/imp-logics/docs/USERS_GUIDE.md

 A logic schema bounds all such objects together and ensures their consistency.
 That is:

 - PredicateKey: There are no 2 predicates with the same name in the logic schema
-- LogicConstraintKey: There are no 2 logic constraints with the same constriantID
+- LogicConstraintKey: There are no 2 logic constraints with the same constraintID
 - PredicateClosure: All derived predicates and logic constraints are defined using predicates that belongs to the schema

 ## Instantiating a logic schema